-The Challenge: Flip The Script requires the elements listed below:
+The Challenge: Pinball Heroes requires the elements listed below:

-- The Presentation tells a Flipped Tale that is inspired by the researched story but focuses on a New Main Character. - One Literary Device is integrated into the Presentation. - The Presentation includes a Focus Shift. - · Your team has designed and built one piece of scenery that goes through a Scenery Flip. - The Presentation includes 2 Team Choice Elements. - Check to certify you have reviewed your solution for these required elements - 10.
+- · Your team has designed and created a Pinball System through which a Pinball will move during a Pinball Round. - Your team has designed and created 3 Machine Modules with which the Pinball will interact during a Pinball Round. - Each of your team's 3 Machine Modules uses Technical Methods to complete an action from Table 1 or Table 2. - · The 3 Machine Modules use different Technical Methods. - The Technical Methods used by each Machine Module, including those used to initiate the Machine Module, are independent from the Technical Methods used by the others. - The Presentation tells an action/adventure story about a Hero who goes on an extraordinary mission. - The action/adventure story includes an Antagonist. - The Pinball System and Pinball Rounds are integrated into the Presentation. - The Presentation includes 2 Team Choice Elements. - Check to certify you have reviewed your solution for these required elements - 11.
 Next, you will need to fill out the Declaration of Independence section.
 You will see a list of team members who have been entered into the Resource Area.
 Check the box next to each team member who contributed to the Presentation.
 Note that you can click the blue hyperlink to fix any errors in the list of team members.

+Declaration of Independence

+Team Members

-Declaration of Independence Team Members You have entered the following team members into the Resource Area.
+You have entered the following team members into the Resource Area .
 If this list is inaccurate, click here to edit your team members.
-Check the box beside each team member's name that participated in the creation of your team's solution: Team Member 1 Team Member 2 Team Member 3 Team Member 4
+Check the box beside each team member's name that participated in the creation of your team's solution:

+☐ Team Member 1

+☐ Team Member 2

+☐ Team Member 3

+☐ Team Member 4

-11. Below the Team Members section is the Team Managers section.
+12. Below the Team Members section is the Team Managers section.
 You do not need to select anything here, but you should check to make sure the information is correct.
 Note that you can click the blue hyperlink to fix any errors in the list of team members.